Azure-Samples/streaming-at-scale/_bootstrap/README.md

 }
 ```

 and it will send data to the specified Event Hub.
-If you need to send data to something different, then you will need to create a new locustfile in [../simulator/simulator.py](../simulator/simulator.py) and also make sure it is uploaded to the shared file folder (check the code in the script).

 ### source ../components/azure-event-hubs/report-throughput.sh